adammiller1/architecture-center/docs/anti-patterns/busy-front-end/index.md

 }
 ```

-This approach solves the immediate problem, by not waiting inside the `Post` method for a long-running task to complete.
-But the work performed by this method still consumes CPU, memory, and other resources.
+However, the work performed by this method still consumes CPU, memory, and other resources.
 Enabling this process to run asynchronously might actually damage performance, as users can trigger a large number of these operations simultaneously, in an uncontrolled manner.
 There is a limit to the number of threads that a server can run.
 Past this limit, the application is likely to get an exception when it tries to start a new thread.

+> [!NOTE]
-That does *not* mean you should avoid all asynchronous operations.
+> This does *not* mean you should avoid all asynchronous operations.
 Performing an asynchronous await on a network call is a recommended practice, for example.
 (See [Synchronous I/O antipattern][sync-io]) The problem here is that CPU-intensive work was spawned on another thread.

 ### Implement the solution and verify the result

 The following image shows performance monitoring after the solution was implemented.
-The load was similar to that shown earlier, but the response times of requests to the `UserProfile` controller  are now much faster, and the volume of requests increased over the same duration, from 2759 to 23565.
+The load was similar to that shown earlier, but the response times for the `UserProfile` controller are now much faster.
+The volume of requests increased over the same duration, from 2759 to 23565.

 ![AppDynamics Business Transactions pane showing the effects of the response times of all requests when the WorkInBackground controller is used][AppDynamics-Transactions-Background-Requests]

 Note that the `WorkInBackground` controller also handled a much larger volume of requests.
-However, that's not a direct comparison, because the work being performed in this controller is very different from the original coder.
+However, you can't make a direct comparison in this case, because the work being performed in this controller is very different from the original code.
 The new version simply queues a request, rather than performing a time consuming calculation.
 The main point is that this method no longer drags down the entire system under load.

 CPU and network utilization also show the improved performance.
 The CPU utilization never reached 100%, and the volume of handled network requests was far greater than earlier, and did not tail off until the workload dropped.